andywpt/QuickGuide-iOS/File Management.md

 ## Reference
 - [iOS Storage Best Practices](https://developer.apple.com/videos/play/tech-talks/204/)

+### Use the FileManager's `contentsOfDirectory` method to perform shallow search for a folder
-### Shallow search for all .txt files under a folder
+Shallow list of all .txt files under a folder
 ```
 let contents = try FileManager.default.contentsOfDirectory(at: directory, includingPropertiesForKeys: nil)

-for file in contents where file.pathExtension == "txt" {
+for file in contents where file.pathExtension == "txt" { print(file.lastPathComponent) }
-    print(file.lastPathComponent)
-}
 ```
+### Use the FileManager's `enumerator` method to perform deep search for a folder
-### Deep search of all .txt files under a folder
+Deep search of all .txt files under a folder
 ```
 let enumerator = FileManager.default.enumerator(at: directory, includingPropertiesForKeys: nil)!

-for case let file as URL in enumerator where file.pathExtension == "txt" {
+for case let file as URL in enumerator where file.pathExtension == "txt" { print(file.lastPathComponent) }
-    print(file.lastPathComponent) // file1.txt, file2.txt
-}
 ```
 - You can skip searching for a subdirectory using `enumerator.skipDescendants()`